Jean Goldschmit

-Jean Goldschmit (20 February 1924 – 14 February 1994) was a professional Luxembourgian road bicycle racer.
+Jean Goldschmit (20 February 1924 – 14 February 1994) was a professional Luxembourgish road bicycle racer.
 He was professional from 1946 to 1953 and had 14 victories which included two stage wins and wearing the yellow jersey as leader of the general classification in the Tour de France for three stages.
 Other wins included cyclo-cross champion of Luxembourg in 1946 and 1947 and road race champion of Luxembourg in 1947 and 1950.